scellecs/morpeh/README.md

 }
 ```

+#### 🧹 Filter Disposing
+`Filter.Dispose` allows you to completely remove the filter from the world, as if it never existed there.

+> [!IMPORTANT]
+> `Filter.Dispose` removes all filter instances across all systems where it was used, not just the instance on which `Dispose` was called.

 #### 🔍 Aspects
 An aspect is an object-like wrapper that you can use to group a subset of an entity's components together into a single C# struct.
 Aspects are useful for organizing components code and simplifying queries in your systems.